What is a Wastewater Treatment Plant?

 We also measure these things when the Wastewater leaves the plant to be returned into the river and the Finished Water has to be compliant with WI DNR requirement and Clean Water Standards.
 Our Water Recycling Process also generates biosolids (sludge), which is hauled to area farmers’ fields for fertilizer.
 Approximately 98% of what comes in goes back to the environment either as clean water or fertilizer for the soil.
 The other 2% has to be land filled which is non-organics that should not have been put into the system to begin with.

 When we are finished cleaning, filtering and treating the Wastewater, the final product is actually cleaner than the WI River into which it flows.

 Every so often, we go into the system through various manholes throughout the City to remove/clean out roots, sand and grit, and other miscellaneous items that get into the system.
 This process keeps the pipes in working order – Please watch out for us & keep your toilet lids down!

-Who is responsible for repairs, maintenance and cleaning of the sewer laterals and mains?
+Who is responsible for repairs, maintenance, and cleaning of the sewer lateral and mains?

 The Landowner is responsible for cleaning the lateral from the house to the Main and repairs in the lateral from the property line to the house.
 The City is responsible for Repairs from the main to the property line and for cleaning the Mains.